SingleBicycle/Bomberman/README.md

 # **Bomber Man: Battle Royale Edition**

 **Description:**
 A modern take on the classic Bomberman game!
-Compete against other players by strategically placing bombs, moving bombs, shooting fireballs, dodging explosions, and trying to be the last one standing.
+Compete against other players by strategically placing bombs, shooting fireballs, dodging explosions, and trying to be the last one standing.

 - 17x15 battle ground.
 - 2-4 players required.